Structure-preserving numerical schemes for Lindblad equations: A systemic approach to structure-preserving schemes

 where

 The main idea is to write $e^{\lbop \dt}$ as a series expansion, while maintaining the complete positivity; see \secref{subsec::series} below.
-Then further natural approximations are employed to avoid directly estimating the matrix exponential $e^{\lbop_J t}$ in \secref{subsec::approx_eLJ}, and to simplify the expressions in the series expansion in \secref{subsec::approx_int}.
+Further natural approximations are employed to avoid directly estimating the matrix exponential $e^{\lbop_J t}$ in \secref{subsec::approx_eLJ}, and to simplify the expressions in the series expansion in \secref{subsec::approx_int}.
 The steps in \secref{subsec::series} and \secref{subsec::approx_int} have been mentioned in \cite{steinbach_high-order_1995}, whereas a simple approximation \eqref{eq::approxexpJ} in \secref{subsec::approx_eLJ} is the new ingredient and makes the resulting schemes slightly different from \cite{steinbach_high-order_1995}.
+In \secref{sec::error_anal}, we will study detailed error bounds, and in \secref{sec::stability}, we will discuss why structure-preserving schemes enjoy improved absolute stability, compared with classical Runge-kutta methods.